-In the following, we summarized all important developments regarding NFC in iPhones beginning with the iPhone 6.
+In the following, we summarized all important developments regarding NFC in iPhones beginning starting with the latest news going down to the beginning with the iPhone 6.

 Since 2014 iPhones provide at least partial support for the NFC technology.
 The iPhone 6 and all newer models contain a NFC chip with Secure Element, but to the present time NFC can only be used for contactless payments with Apple Pay.
 Currently, Apple Pay isn’t available in every country, thus the NFC Chip inside the iPhone is remains completely unused in several countries.

 Technically the iPhone has all required hardware to be NFC-enabled, but the functions of the NFC chip are restricted by software.
 This means, that iPhones don’t support reading and writing NFC tags or pairing with other NFC-enabled devices such as NFC headsets.
 It remains to be seen, if Apple decides to unlock the NFC function in the future.
 Up to now Apple refuses to make this decision because the company worries about security and speed issues.
 However, it’s possible that Apple changes his mind in the future because other functionalities such as the fingerprint reader were introduced in a later iOS version as well.

 - NFC Sticker PVC On Metal with hole, 30 mm, NTAG 213, 180 byte, white

 - NFC Sticker, 30 mm, NTAG 215, 480 byte, 10 pcs. white

 - NFC Sticker Circus, 22 mm, NTAG 213, 180 byte, white